 |Your family will be entitled to between two and four times your annual salary.||Your joint policyholder (if you have one) or estate will receive the pre-agreed amount, which could cover your outstanding mortgage and provide an additional cash sum.
 Your will can be used to specify how your estate is divided.|

-|Schemes are often set up under a discretionary trust, which means you might not know who’ll get the money if you die.||You can decide who should receive the full life insurance payout using a trust or a will if the life insurance proceeds go to your estate.|
+|Schemes are often set up under a discretionary trust, which means you might not know who’ll get the money if you die.||You choose where you would like you money to go.|

-- You earn £25,000 a year.
+- You earn £25,000 a year

-Your outstanding mortgage is £200,000.
+- Your oustanding mortgage balance is £200,000